 In the liver, fibrosis is the end result of multiple inflammatory conditions and infections.
 Progressive liver fibrosis leads to scarring (cirrhosis), which results in reduction of liver function, multiple medical complications and ultimately death.
-Nearly 500,000 patients have cirrhosis in the United States with close to 50,000 losing their lives yearly.
-Only a fraction of patients' lives have been saved by liver transplantation at a cost of approximately \$350,000 per transplantation.
+It is estimated that 1-2 million patients have cirrhosis in the United States with close to 50,000 losing their lives yearly.
+Only a fraction of patients' lives, approximately 6,200 per year, are saved by liver transplantation at a cost of approximately \$350,000 per transplantation.
 One condition in particular that frequently leads to cirrhosis is non-alcoholic steatohepatitis, or NASH, a liver disease characterized by the accumulation of fat in the liver with associated inflammation and fibrosis, which can lead to end-stage cirrhosis requiring liver transplantation.
-The National Institute of Health estimates that 9 to 15 million Americans are affected by NASH and forecasts that the number of Americans affected by this disease is growing due to obesity and diabetes, with the potential to become the leading cause of liver cirrhosis and liver transplantation in the future.
+The National Institute of Health estimates that 9 to 15 million Americans are affected by NASH, and other sources suggest it may be as many as 28 million people have NASH, and forecasts that the number of Americans affected by this disease is growing due to obesity and diabetes, with the potential to become the leading cause of liver cirrhosis and liver transplantation in the future.
 Liver transplantation is currently the only therapeutic approach to NASH or other forms of liver fibrosis as, to the best of our knowledge, there are no drug therapies on the market.
 Organ transplantation is a difficult, risky and costly procedure as organ availability is scarce and there is the risk of developing cirrhosis in the transplanted liver from the same disease that damaged the patient's original liver and therefore, there is a great need for other therapeutic options.
 All diseases that affect the liver (viral hepatitis, alcoholic liver disease, and fatty liver as examples) lead to the development of scarring of the liver.

 The primary focus of the company is to use galectin inhibitors to block galectin-3 and treat organ scarring or fibrosis in the liver.
 There are no approved therapies for treatment of liver fibrosis.
 We believe that our drug candidates have the potential to treat NASH and other forms of liver fibrosis.
 Scientific evidence suggests that galectin-3 is essential for the development of liver fibrosis in animals.
 Published data show that mice lacking the galectin-3 gene, and thus unable to produce galectin-3, are incapable of developing liver fibrosis in response to toxic insult to the liver and in fatty liver disease.
 Moreover, mice that do not have the galectin-3 gene are resistant to lung and kidney fibrosis.
 These published data show that galectin-3 is a critical protein for the development of organ fibrosis.
-Our drugs, based on experiments in well characterized animal models, are also potentially useful in scarring or fibrosis of other organs such as lung and kidney which expands the possibilities for therapeutic indications
+Our drugs, based on experiments in well characterized animal models, are also potentially useful in scarring or fibrosis of other organs such as lung and kidney which expands the possibilities for therapeutic indications.